 With their high degree of complexity and long durations, ERP implementation projects are among the most challenging initiatives some organizations will ever undertake.
-One common difficulty when planning and executing projects that extend over many months (and sometimes across several years) is that low-priority or minor tasks are bumped down the schedule in favor of what appear to be more pressing issues.
+One common difficulty when planning and executing projects that extend over many months (and sometimes across several years) is that low-priority or minor tasks are bumped down in the schedule in favor of what appear to be more pressing issues.

-But though the team sees ample time ahead to deal with these less urgent matters, the result is too often a growing tide of tasks that must completed in an ever-shrinking window of time.
+But though the team sees ample time ahead to deal with these less urgent matters, the result is too often a growing tide of tasks that must be completed in an ever-shrinking window of time.
 More than once, a system implementation project—where a fixed cutover date typically requires a good portion of those delayed tasks to be done before the new platform can go live—has turned into a failure almost overnight because the project team didn’t stay on top of critical path tasks.

 If you want to avoid this dangerous snowball effect, read on for key tips to keep your team on track.

 Apply good task sequencing principles during the initial planning phase.
 If your early schedule development efforts are too vague or too ambitious, you don’t give your team the right foundation for success.
 The ability to almost immediately delay minor tasks means few will be compelled to adhere to the schedule later.
 If your monitoring and controls processes are also weak, you’re likely to experience a task tsunami near the end of the project.
 Because scheduling long-duration projects can be a challenge for companies accustomed to shorter efforts, support from an experienced project management consultancy can be key to launching the project with a workable and reliable schedule.